 - 2.1.
-Strengthen partnerships and participation with business organizations in Llano County, including the Llano Chamber of Commerce, the Llano EDC, and the Hill Country Builders Association. - 2.2.
-With these partners and Workforce Network, establish a Workforce Matters Coalition to create a formal platform for engaging Llano County employers in the alignment of the regional workforce with employers' needs.
+Strengthen partnerships and participation with business organizations in Llano County, including the Llano Chamber of Commerce, the Llano Economic Development Corporation (Llano EDC), and the Hill Country Builders Association. - 2.2.
+With the Llano Chamber and Workforce Network, establish a workforce and education committee to create a formal platform for engaging Llano County employers in the alignment of the regional workforce with employers' needs.